adamharrison/liquid-cpp/README.md

 puts template.render({ "a" => 1 }, template)
 ```

-This is generally discouraged, as you lose some useful features of the library; like the ability to have independent liquid contexts with different
+This is generally discouraged, as you lose object-orientation and modularity; like the ability to have independent liquid contexts with different
-tags, filters, operators, and settings; and you have explicit thread-safe rendering of shared templates, vs. just shoving everything into a global namespace.
+tags, filters, operators, and settings vs. some weird mishmash where just shove everything into a global namespace, and "act" like you're using some OO.
 But, it's of course, up to you.

 #### Perl

-The perl module uses the C interface to interface with the liquid library.
+The perl module uses the C interface to interface with the liquid library, and attempts to mimic `WWW::Shopify::Liquid`.

 ##### Install